AwesomeZaidi/Club-App-Frontend/docs/Components/Dashboard.md

 [X] - if the user has not yet filled the form to request their club (requested: false), render the request form view.
 [X] - if the user has requested their club (`requested: true`), check if it has been accepted (`accepted: true`), if so, render their leader dashboard, if not, (`accepted: false`)render the waiting for verification view.

+### Accepted Dashboard View

+Club Leader can view their club details and add a basic Event.

+To view their club info (we currently store the User object with the club id in their clubs array).

+Soo.. this means... on componentDidMount Lifecycle Method, we'll want to check if the user is an accepted leader, then use that club id to call an action function (getClubLeaderClub) to hit a route on the backend that will take that id, find the club and return its object into our state that we can then have the user interact with.